 1.3 Glycolic And Lactic Acids

 AHAs like glycolic and lactic acid are generally safe for you to treat pregnancy acne.
-They generally are great to treat acne in general, so the fact that they are safe to use during pregnancy is great news.
+They are great for treating acne in general, so the fact that they are safe to use during pregnancy is great news.
 These treat pregnancy acne along with reducing acne marks and scars.
 This is an overall win.

 1.4 Azelaic Acid